 Renovation and Maintenance Cost

-If you plan on going for an Avion, keep in mind the maintenance cost.
+If you plan on going for an Avion, consider the maintenance cost.
 You can only find old trailers used over the years.
 Their parts might break down, leaving you in a difficult position.

 Take a Look at the Spacing Layout